nitram509/blil/README.md

-# BLIL - Blinking Light
+# BliL - Blinking Light

 1. ```blil``` A command line client, written in GO, works on Windows and Mac OS X
 2. ```blilagent``` A web server, which makes the devices available via HTTP + JSON